DanielGilbert/dgMicMute/README.md

 It even has a *force-mode*, where it tries to prevent other applications from re-enabling the microphone (E.g. Skype does this.
 NSA might do it. :P).

 ## Features
-- Mutes your microphone with a click
+- Mutes your microphone with a single left-click (on the icon)
 - Adds a "force"-flag so that third party applications cannot "unmute" the microphone
 - Hotkey!
 (Thanks [@sco3tt](https://github.com/sco3tt)!)